 Original Blyton stories are paired with brand new colour illustrations by Jamie Littler in a new and exciting format.

 In addition to the 21 novels in the Famous Five series, Enid Blyton wrote a clutch of short stories based on the characters.
 These were published in magazines and were collected in the Famous Five Short Story Collection (Hodder).
-For the first time, the complete text of When Timmy Chased the Cat appears in an individual volume, illustrated in full colour.
+For the first time, the complete text of George's Hair is Too Long appears in an individual volume, illustrated in full colour.

 Enid Blyton's books have sold over 500 million copies and have been translated into other languages more often than any other children's author.